sam-louie7/iOS_framework/README.md

 # sdk_framework
-this is the SDK ios framework to import to host application
+this is the SDK ios and android frameworks to import to host application